AutoWeb (NASDAQ:AUTO) Posts Quarterly Earnings Results, Beats Estimates By $0.07 EPS

 AutoWeb (NASDAQ:AUTO) posted its quarterly earnings data on Wednesday.
-The information services provider reported ($0.07) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.14) by $0.07, Fidelity Earnings reports.
-AutoWeb had a negative return on equity of 49.17% and a negative net margin of 10.53%.
+The information services provider reported ($0.07) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.14) by $0.07, Fidelity Earnings reports.
+AutoWeb had a negative net margin of 10.53% and a negative return on equity of 49.17%.

-Separately, B. Riley restated a “buy” rating on shares of AutoWeb in a report on Thursday, January 28th.
-One research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-AutoWeb presently has an average rating of “Buy” and a consensus price target of $5.13.
+Separately, B. Riley reiterated a “buy” rating on shares of AutoWeb in a report on Thursday, January 28th.
+One investment analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+The company has an average rating of “Buy” and an average target price of $5.13.

 About AutoWeb